UT-ADL/milrem_visual_offroad_navigation/README.md

 Alternative model outputs could be considered, e.g. predicting free space instead of trajectories and proposing waypoints from that free space.
 Also collection of more explorative data directly with the robot might be necessary, as in the ViKiNG paper they used mainly automatically collected exploratory data (30 hours) and relatively few expert trajectories (12 hours).
 In our case all of the data was expert trajectories.

 Global planner trained much better and was able to estimate reasonably well the recommended path between two points.
-We also observed different behavior for different map modalities, e.g. base map and orthophotos.
+We also observed different behavior for different map modalities, e.g. base map and road map.
 More work is needed to reduce the artifacts produced by the fully convolutional network and some map modalities might need further tuning.

 Final takeaways:
 * Training neural networks in 2023 is still hard.